 Buñuelos are one of my favorite treats that my family makes during the Christmas and New Years holiday.
 What’s not to love about fried dough covered in cinnamon sugar, am I right?

-For the holidays, we always have a big stack of bunuelos, tamales, empanadas, and posole, as well as a pot full of Mexican Christmas Ponche or Mexican Hot Chocolate.
+For the holidays, we always have a big stack of buñuelos, tamales, empanadas, and pozole, as well as a pot full of Mexican Christmas ponche, atole, champurrado, or Mexican hot chocolate.
 We go all out for Christmas and New Years and it’s so so good!